 This, in turn, is very bad for both employers and employees.
 It deprives the employers of taking action regarding the issues and the employees; it disbalances their work-life.
 However, with the focus now shifting on ensuring great work-life balance.
 It’s high time for employers to rethink their approach to great employee relations.

 7. Better Employee Engagement

 Employee engagement is the term used to define the efforts of an employer to engage their employees on the job.
 It involves everything from ensuring better workplace communication to frequent appreciations for the top performers.

 An engaged workforce exhibits better results and efficient workflow in the organizations they are in.
 Moreover, all the practices for better employee engagement ultimately pave the way for strong employee relations.

 Conducting employee engagement surveys and introducing new measures become much easier with healthy employee relations.

-Thus, having a decent relationship with employees is a big part in incorporating employee engagement in a firm.
-Because when employees are able to openly share their views employers can take proper steps to ensure better engagement.
+Thus, having a decent relationship with employees is a big part of incorporating employee engagement in a firm.
+Because when employees can share their views openly, employers can take proper steps to ensure better engagement.